CraigMcleod2i/mock_server/readme.md

 ```
 docker inspect <container ID>
 ```
+* Note the IP address from the response
 * Now add the --host flag and IP address to the package.json start script
 ```
 "start": "json-server --watch server.js --host 172.17.0.2"